WickyPlays/github-readme-language/README.md

 ## What is this?

-Welcome to Github Readme Language (aka GH-Readme-Language).
+Welcome to Github Readme Language!

 This small project allows you to dynamically grab all languages that you have contributed on your or others' Github on README!